 The Sunken Garden.

-Contemplating and looking at my surroundings, I realized UP has this certain charm -- they way there are lots of trees, the jeepneys, the isaw carts, the students.
+Breathing in my surroundings, I realized UP has this certain charm -- they way there are lots of trees, the jeepneys, the isaw carts, the students.
 I don't even know how to describe it.
 Yay for being articulate.
-I love NUS too, but UP has this certain feel.
+I love NUS too, but UP just has this certain feel.
 Suddenly, how I missed school.